hyperledger/besu-docs/docs/public-networks/get-started/install/run-docker-image.md

 * MacOS or Linux

     !!! important

-    The Docker image does not run on Windows.
+        The Docker image doesn't run on Windows.

 ## Default node for Mainnet